 Classes, Workshops, and Trainings

-BIS provides a number of workshops, seminars and training sessions for both interpreters and businesses that work with deaf or hard-of-hearing employees and customers.
-We also provide customized workshops to fit the needs of individual agencies!
-Contact us to see how BIS can tailor a workshop to fit your needs.
+The experts at BIS provide a number of workshops, seminars and training sessions for both interpreters and businesses that work with Deaf or hard-of-hearing employees and customers, including custom programs to fit the specific communication needs of your business or agency!

-- Introduction of Basic American Sign Language and application of ASL vocabulary and grammar.
+- Introduction of Basic American Sign Language and application of ASL vocab and syntax

 - Provides insightful information on how to maximize the use of spoken language interpreters.
 Includes interpreter etiquette and do's and don’ts of using an interpreter.

-- It is a Civil Rights law that prohibits, under certain circumstances, discrimination based on disability
+- Civil Rights law that prohibits discrimination based on disability

-- Title II prohibits disability discrimination by all public entities at the local (i.e. school district, municipal, city, county) and state level.
+- Title II prohibits disability discrimination by all public entities at the local (i.e. school district, municipal, city, county), state, and federal levels

-- Public entities must comply with Title II regulations by the U.S. Department of Justice.
-These regulations cover access to all programs and services offered by the entity.
+- Title II regulations protect equal access to all programs and services offered by public entities

-- A reasonable accommodation is an “adjustment made in a system to "accommodate" or make fair the same system for an individual based on a proven need”
+- Reasonable accommodation (n): “adjustment made in a system to "accommodate" or make fair the same system for an individual based on a proven need”

-- Method of communication is up to the deaf consumer
+- Method of communication is in the jurisdiction of the Deaf consumer